fabrizio-tedeschi/Web-development-course/exercises/module-03/E05-objects/README.md

 Write a program that allows to manage bank accounts.
 Each bank account, for security resons, could be created only using ther `new` operator.
 The bank provides two standard featurs for each account: `deposit(amount)` and `withdrawal(amount)`.
 The two featurs checks balance and executes balance changing.
 Each operation allows only amounts lower than 1000.
-If an operation ends succesfull it must e added to the `operation` list.
+If an operation ends succesfull it must be added to the `operation` list.